bitrise-io/bitrise-plugin-hello-world/README.md

 ## How to use this Plugin

-Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise).
+Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), requires version 1.3.0 or newer.

 First install the plugin:
 `bitrise plugin-install --source https://github.com/bitrise-tools/bitrise-plugin-hello-world/releases/download/0.1.0/bitrise-plugin-hello-world --name hello`